cloudfoundry-community/pe-rds-broker/README.md

   cfplatformeng/rds-broker
 ```

 The Docker image cames with an [embedded sample configuration file](https://github.com/cf-platform-eng/rds-broker/blob/master/config-sample.json).
-If you want to override it, you can create the Docker image with you custome configuration file running:
+If you want to override it, you can create the Docker image with you custom configuration file by running:

 ```
 $ git clone https://github.com/cf-platform-eng/rds-broker.git